Olszi11/React-Weather-App/README.md

 Enter the city name or name city and ISO 3166 country code, you can check weather in the city you are looking for.

-In addition, the RWD approach (@media rules) was used to make the application display well on every screen.
+In addition, the RWD approach (media rules) was used to make the application display well on every screen.